jjacobs123/thrift-it-like-macklemore/README.md

 ## 3. COLLECTION PROCESS
 ### 3.1 • How was the data associated with each instance ac-quired?
 Was the data directly observable (e.g., raw text, movie ratings), reported by sub- jects (e.g., survey re-sponses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validat-ed/verified?
-If so, please describe how.
 The data is acquired by scraping both Zalando’s "Pre-owned" men's clothing pages and Zalando’s  "Regular" men's clothing pages.
 For both Zalando’s "Pre-owned" and "Regular" the following two steps are used in the scraping process:
 1. Product overview pages are scraped to gather product URLs.
 2. The product URLs are used to gather product information of each product.
 The data from the product description was directly observable as product type, brand name, size, price, colour and delivery time are all displayed on the website for consumers.